 More than 80% of the Tinderbox Hills property is classed as vulnerable blue gum dry forest and woodland community, recognised at state and national levels as a high priority for protection.

 Among the gums there is a rich population of acacia and dogwood (Pomaderris) groves, sprinkled with native cherry (Exocarpos cupressiformis), prickly box (Bursaria spinosa), dollybush (Cassinia aculeata), blackwood (Acacia melanoxylon) and black sheoak (Allocasuarina littoralis).
 The understorey is dominated by Poa tussocks, sagg (Lomandra longifolia), heaths and herbs.
 Tinderbox Hills may be small, but it is incredibly diverse.

 Among the vegetation, as well as the many bird species, visitors might see the nationally threatened eastern quoll (Dasyurus viverrinus), eastern barred bandicoot (Perameles gunnii), Tasmanian bettong (Bettongia gaimardie) and long-nosed potoroo (Potorous tridactylus).

 the perfect location

 This close to Hobart, there are very few patches of nature left intact as the suburbs advance.
-Being able to buy a property like this for conservation is a rare opportunity.
+Being able to establish a conservation reserve in this area is a rare opportunity.

-Conserving Tinderbox Hills would link existing reserves in the area, building a significant conservation area of over 200 hectares in an area rapidly becoming suburban.
+Tinderbox Hills Reserve links existing reserves in the area, building a significant conservation area of over 200 hectares in an area rapidly becoming suburban.
 A short flight to habitat on North Bruny Island, Tinderbox Hills also provides important connectivity for a host of woodland birds, including Tasmania’s special endemic species.

-View a map of the proposed reserve (clicking the link will download a PDF to your computer).
+View a map of the reserve (clicking the link will download a PDF to your computer).